Setup Honeycomb

 # Set custom user attributes

 Most application needs to set custom attributes on traces about the current user environment.
-To help with that, @workleap/honeycomb expose the setGlobalSpanAttributes function.
+To help with that, the HoneycombInstrumentationClient expose the setGlobalSpanAttributes method.

-Update your host application to include the setGlobalSpanAttributes function:
+Update your host application to use the setGlobalSpanAttributes method:

 host/src/App.tsx